starbops/kubevirtbmc/README.md

 # KubeBMC

 KubeBMC unleashes the power management for virtual machines on Kubernetes in a traditional way, i.e., [IPMI](https://www.intel.com.tw/content/www/tw/zh/products/docs/servers/ipmi/ipmi-second-gen-interface-spec-v2-rev1-1.html).
-This allows users to power on/off/reset and set the boot device (work in progress :wink:) for the VM.
+This allows users to power on/off/reset and set the boot device for the VM.
 It was initially designed for [Tinkerbell](https://github.com/tinkerbell/tink)/[Seeder](https://github.com/harvester/seeder) to provision [KubeVirt](https://github.com/kubevirt/kubevirt) VMs, just like we did in the good old days.

 The project was born in [SUSE Hack Week 23](https://hackweek.opensuse.org/).